saucelabs/sauce-docs/docs/api-testing/vault.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Our **Vault** feature allows you to store variables and code snippets to use in your tests in one project, or across all projects.
-You can also store fles for use in one project.
+You can also store files for use in one project.

 ## What You'll Need
 * An existing API Testing project.
 For details on how to create one, see the [Quickstart](/api-testing/quickstart/) guide.